Students and Alumni

 Lindsay Garbutt (MA) is Associate Editor of Poetry, and her essay "Case Studies" was recently published in As Seen: Exhibitions That Made Architecture and Design History, edited by Zoë Ryan (Art Institute of Chicago/Yale University Press, 2017).

-Lydia Gordon (Dual) is Assistant Curator at the Peabody Essex Museum.
+Lydia Gordon (Dual) is an Assistant Curator at the Peabody Essex Museum.

 Shang-Huei Liang (MA) recently published “From Artwork to Art Documentation and Back Again: On Chen Chieh-Jen’s The Bianwen Book I.” in Yishu: Journal of Contemporary Chinese Art, vol. 16, no. 3 (2017): 37-50.